 Long-term campaign development

-First for Cineworx Filmproduktion (supported by Zürcher Filmstiftung) and then for German non-profit Moderner Kunstverein, we have been developing an impact campaign, using the film as a hook to enable face-to-face encounters between people with and without disability.
+First for Cineworx Filmproduktion (supported by Zürcher Filmstiftung) and then for German non-profits Moderner Kunstverein and Mein Herz Lacht, we have been developing an impact campaign, using the film as a hook to enable face-to-face encounters between people with and without disability.

 Film & Campaign brought three core team members of our successful 2019 campaign DIE KINDER DER UTOPIE (Children of Utopia) to drive research and development of this new project: outreach coordinator Dubi Petrak, communications specialist Lia Kessler, and campaign strategist Ben Kempas.

-Finally, Axel was introduced to an enthusiastic non-profit in 2022 that is ready to host the project, and we have since been refining the concept with Lena Grimm and Daniel Dilger at Moderner Kunstverein in Freiburg.
-It has been a long journey, but the campaign will now be ready to launch in 2023 and will use an impact licence to bring this Swiss film to Germany for the first time.
+In 2022, we worked with Moderner Kunstverein in Freiburg to refine and host the project, and we have since updated the proposals to launch the campaign with Mein Herz Lacht near Stuttgart.
+It has been a long journey, but the campaign will now be ready to launch in early 2025 and will use an impact licence to bring this Swiss film to Germany for the first time.

 What we want to change